JMMP-Group/AMM7_surge/docs/AMM7_SURGE_build_and_run.rst

 ************************************************

 The tidal boundary conditions were generated from the FES2014 tidal model with a tool called ``PyBDY`` <https://github.com/NOC-MSM/pyBDY>
 The boundary data are stored in ``$INPUTS``.
 Data are provided for this configuration.
+Notes for generating tidal files for other configurations can be found e.g. https://github.com/JMMP-Group/SEVERN-SWOT/wiki/04.-Make-tidal-boundary-conditions

 ************************************************